At Sappi, we seek out only the most credible third-party certification standards and affiliations.

 Globally, all wood and pulp sourced for Sappi meet the requirements of the FSC Controlled Wood standard at a minimum.
 There are five categories of unacceptable wood fiber that cannot be mixed with our materials:

-In North America, all wood and pulp purchases must also meet the SFI Fiber Sourcing Standard which has additional requirements beyond avoiding controversial sources.
+For Sappi’s U.S.-based paper and packaging mills, all wood and pulp purchases must also meet the SFI Fiber Sourcing Standard which has additional requirements beyond avoiding controversial sources.
 These requirements include landowner outreach; use of qualified resource and qualified logging professionals; investment in forest research; as well as adherence to best management practices.

 To learn more, please visit Sappi North America's Sustainable Forestry page.

 CoC certification is a mechanism for tracking certified material from the forest to the final product.
 CoC certification helps to ensure and demonstrate responsible sourcing; and helps consumers to make responsible purchasing decisions.
 CoC claims are only valid if each link in the chain is certified.
 For a final product to qualify for CoC claims, all entities who take legal ownership of the material/product along the supply chain must be CoC-certified to ensure an unbroken chain from the certified forest to the final certified wood-based products.
 Independent third-party accredited certification bodies conduct CoC audits to verify that an entity’s wood flow accounting system conforms to applicable forest certification systems’ CoC standards.
 For more information, please refer to Sappi’s Forest Certification FAQ.